-On May 9, 2016, President Obama signed the National Bison Legacy Act into law, officially making the American bison the national mammal of the United States.
-This majestic animal joins the ranks of the Bald Eagle as the official symbol of our country -- and much like the eagle, it’s one of the greatest conservation success stories of all time.
+The American bison was named the national mammal of the United States on May 9, 2016.
+This majestic animal joins the ranks of the Bald Eagle as the official symbol of our country—and much like the eagle, they’re a symbol of our American identity and one of the greatest conservation success stories of all time.

-In prehistoric times, millions of bison roamed North America -- from the forests of Alaska and the grasslands of Mexico to Nevada’s Great Basin and the eastern Appalachian Mountains.
+In prehistoric times, millions of bison roamed North America—from the forests of Alaska and the grasslands of Mexico to Nevada’s Great Basin and the eastern Appalachian Mountains.
+Their history has been inextricably intertwined with many Indigenous communities.
 But by the late 1800s, there were only a few hundred bison left in the United States after European settlers pushed west, reducing the animal’s habitat and hunting the bison to near extinction.
-Had it not been for a few private individuals working with tribes, states and the Interior Department, the bison would be extinct today.
+Had it not been for a few private individuals working with Tribes, states and the Department of the Interior, the bison would be extinct today.

 Explore more fun facts about the American bison:

 1. Bison are the largest mammal in North America.
 Male bison (called bulls) weigh up to 2,000 pounds and stand 6 feet tall, while females (called cows) weigh up to 1,000 pounds and reach a height of 4-5 feet.
 Bison calves weigh 30-70 pounds at birth.